Table of Contents

 • kl-disabled-configurations

 The first one is used to set the list of configurations to activate, and the second one to prevent loading certain configurations.
-If the kl-enabled-configurations is nil (by default), all configurations are loaded.
+If the kl-enabled-configurations variable is nil, (default: nil), then all configurations are loaded.
 Otherwise, only the listed configurations are loaded.
-Any configuration listed in kl-disabled-configurations will never be loaded, whether it is in the enabled list or not (empty by default).
+Any configuration listed in kl-disabled-configurations will never be loaded, whether it is in the enabled list or not (default: nil).

 (setq-default dotspacemacs-configuration-layers '(